akibrahimug/Oliotya-Uganda-Safaris/IMAGE_OPTIMIZATION_SUMMARY.md

 ## What Was Implemented

-Your Nambi Uganda Safaris project now has a complete, production-ready image optimization system using:
+Your Oliotya Safaris project now has a complete, production-ready image optimization system using:
 - **Cloudflare R2** for cost-effective global storage ($0 egress fees)
 - **Next.js Image component** for automatic optimization
 - **Vercel CDN** for fast worldwide delivery